build-on-aws/content/posts/picturesocial/07-how-to-expose-a-containerized-api-to-the-internet/index.md

 ---
 title: Picturesocial - How to expose a containerized API to the Internet?
-description: When you need control over traffic to your backend, mechanisms for authenticate requests or even redirect the whole thing to another cluster you can always trust on an external API Gateway.
+description: An API Gateway is very useful when you need control over traffic to your backend, mechanisms for authenticate requests, or even redirect the request to another cluster.
 In this episode we are going to learn about how to expose API's using API Gateway.
 tags:
   - dotnet
   - csharp
-  - apigateway
+  - api-gateway
   - api
 authorGithubAlias: develozombie
 authorName: Jose Yapur